 If facts and circumstances indicate that a long-lived asset, including a products' mold tooling and equipment, may be impaired, the carrying value is reviewed in accordance with FASB ASC Topic 360-10 Accounting for the Impairment or Disposal of Long-Lived Assets.
 If this review indicates that the carrying value of the asset will not be recovered as determined based on projected undiscounted cash flows related to the asset over its remaining life, the carrying value of the asset is reduced to its estimated fair value.
 Impairment losses are dependent on a number of factors such as general economic trends and major technology advances, and thus could be significantly different from historical results.
-No impairment charges on tooling and equipment were recorded in 2020, 2019 or 2018.
+For the year ended December 31, 2021, we recorded a loss on fixed asset disposal of \$183,614 upon the retirement of certain tooling and manufacturing equipment assets no longer in use.
+No loss on fixed asset disposal charges on tooling and equipment were recorded in 2020 or 2019.

 We perform a valuation of our patents and trademark assets when events or circumstances indicate their carrying amounts may be unrecoverable.
-There was an impairment charge of \$73,532 recorded in 2020 and nil in 2019 and 2018.
-The value of the remaining intellectual property, such as patents and trademarks, were valued (net of accumulated amortization) at \$1,593,049 as of December 31, 2020, because management believes that this value is recoverable.
+For the years ended December 31, 2021 and 2020, there was an impairment charge of \$80,163 and \$73,532, respectively, and nil in 2019.
+The value of the remaining intellectual property, such as patents and trademarks, were valued (net of accumulated amortization) at \$1,988,370 as of December 31, 2021, because management believes that this value is recoverable.